Sulfur water

-Sulfur water (or sulphur water) is a condition where water is exposed to hydrogen sulfide gas, giving a distinct "rotten egg" smell.
-This condition has different purposes in culture varying to health and implications to plumbing.
+Sulfur water (or sulphur water) is a condition where water is exposed to hydrogen sulfide gas, giving it a distinct "rotten egg" smell.
+This condition has different purposes in culture varying from health to implications for plumbing.

 Chemical composition

 Sulfur water is made out of dissolved minerals that contain sulfate.
 These include baryte (BaSO4), epsomite (MgSO4 7H2O) and gypsum (CaSO42H20).
-It is reported that a notable change in taste to the water is found differently to the type of sulfate affecting the water.
+It is reported that a notable change in taste to the water is found dependent upon the type of sulfate affecting the water.
 For sodium sulfate, 250 to 500 mg/litre, with calcium sulfate at 250 to 1000 mg/litre and magnesium sulfate at 400 to 600 mg/litre.
 A study by Zoeteman found that having 270 mg of calcium sulfate and 90 mg of magnesium sulfate actually had improved the taste of the water.

 Health

 Bathing in water high in sulfur or other minerals for its presumed health benefits is known as balneotherapy.
 These are said to give a person bathing in the waters "ageless beauty" and relief from aches and pains.

 While humans have been able to adapt to higher levels of concentrations with time, some effects of ingestion of sulfur water has found to have cathartic effects on people consuming water with sulfate concentrations of 600 mg/litre according to a study from the US Department of health in 1962.
-Some adverse effects that have been found include dehydration, with excess amounts of sodium or magnesium sulfate in a persons diet according to a study in 1980, with some populations, such as children and elderly people, being seen as higher risk.
+Some adverse effects that have been found include dehydration, with excess amounts of sodium or magnesium sulfate in a person's diet according to a study in 1980, with some populations, such as children and elderly people, being seen as higher risk.

 A survey was done in North Dakota US to better derive whether there was direct causation of a laxative effect from having sulfur in drinking water.

 From this data, it was concluded that water containing more than 750 mg of sulfate per litre was due to a laxative effect, and below 600 was not.

 Concerns

-According to The Environmental Protection Agency (EPA) and the Centers for Disease Control and Prevention (CDC), drinking water with high levels of sulfate can cause diarrhea, especially in infants.
+According to the Environmental Protection Agency (EPA) and the Centers for Disease Control and Prevention (CDC), drinking water with high levels of sulfate can cause diarrhea, especially in infants.